atait/kicad-python/README.md

 This package is a pythonic wrapper around the various `pcbnew` APIs.
 It implements patterns such as objects, properties, and iterables.
 It performs more intuitive unit and layer handling.
 It only exposes functionality most relevant to editing boards, the idea being that native functionality can always be accessed through the wrapped objects if needed.

 This package has been fully tested with KiCAD 5, 6, 7 and partially tested with 7.99.

-> [!CAUTION]
-> The atait fork is undergoing a refactor that will result in new package imports.
-> Instances of `from kicad.pcbnew.board import Board` must be replaced by `from kigadgets.board import Board` by version 0.5.0

 ### An excerpt
 A simple pythonic script might look like this